presently no events scheduled

-For our customers, this situation has not only disadvantages, as the following customer quote shows: “… has adapted exceptionally well to working in a COVID-19 world.
+For our clients, this situation has not only disadvantages, as the following client quote shows: “… has adapted exceptionally well to working in a COVID-19 world.
 The team continues to above-and-beyond in delivering great work during these challenging times.
 The team is working remotely in an extremely effective manner, and I would almost say that the team is working better than ever!”
 We keep our fingers crossed that everyone stays healthy!

 Although we do not yet know what the “new normal” will ultimately look like, most agree on the following points: